tildebyte/ChucK-plugin-for-ST3/README.md

    - dot methods for `Std` and `Math` will also work, try doc search: `Math.max` or `Std.mtof`.

 ### Iternotate
-`iternotate.py`: dispite the awkward name this saves you from writing out full for-loops, simply write the shorthand and press the keyboard shortcut to tell the script to expand your shorthand into the full chuck for-loop
+`iternotate.py`: despite the awkward name this saves you from writing out full for-loops, simply write the shorthand and press the keyboard shortcut to tell the script to expand your shorthand into the full chuck for-loop

 `i..n` (where , `i` is your chosen iteration variable _name_, and `n` is a number)